lapplislazuli/PollyPuncher/README.md

 PollyPuncher is a small Windows App that lets you contact the [AWS Polly API](https://aws.amazon.com/polly/?nc1=h_ls) to play or save Text-To-Speech.

 I intent to use this mostly for memes and jokes, and I encourage you to do so too.
-This is not meant to be an industrial TTS-tool for audiobooks or accessability or anything, just to :hankey:-post in calls.
+This is not meant to be an industrial TTS-tool for audiobooks or accessibility or anything, just to :hankey:-post in calls.

-**Important: You will need your own AWS Key!**
+**Important: You will need your own AWS Access Key!**

 ## Intended use